 Microsoft Excel is one of the most popular spreadsheets used across the globe for both individual and business purposes.
 It is the one-stop destination for storing, organizing, and manipulating data in an organized way.
 MS Excel comes mainly in two extensions i.e. XLS and XLSX format.
 However, apart from its incredible popularity, runtime errors are a common nuisance for many Windows users – and one of the most common ones is the Runtime Error 1004.

 In this guide, we will discuss this common Runtime error 1004 and some of the best fixes to resolve it effortlessly.

 What is Runtime Error 1004 in Excel?

 Runtime error 1004 is an error code relating to Microsoft Visual Basic that has been known to disturb Microsoft Excel users.
-This error is faced by any versions of MS Excel such as Excel 2007, 2010, 2013, 2016, 2019 as well.
-No version of Microsoft Excel is safe from the menace of Runtime Error 1004.
+This error is faced by any version of MS Excel, such as Excel 2021, 2019, etc. No version of Microsoft Excel is safe from the menace of Runtime Error 1004.
 In some cases, you may see the runtime error 1004 in Excel after opening a worksheet.
 Such types of runtime errors usually occur due to a problematic add-in.

-This error is mainly encountered by users while they are working on an excel file or trying to generate a Macro in the excel document.
-It can cause serious trouble while working with Visual Basic Applications and can completely crash a program, or even the entire system; sometimes it may freeze the system prohibiting the users to do anything on their system.
+Users mainly encounter this error while they are working on an Excel file or trying to generate a Macro in the Excel document.
+It can cause serious trouble while working with Visual Basic Applications and can completely crash a program or even the entire system; sometimes it may freeze the system, prohibiting the users from doing anything on their system.

 The error messages that are most associated with this runtime error are as follows: